How to make Kool-Aid Play-Doh

 • Scrapbook paper – they have some fun Valentine’s Day packs at Walmart for only $.97 cents

-• Hearts or Valentine’s – I used my Lifestyle Heart Die Cuts, but you could also use a cookie cutter and trace around it
+• Hearts or Valentine’s – I used die cuts but you could also use a cookie cutter and trace around it

 • Scissors